Gabjure/GABIBOT/Chatbot.md

    2.2 Generative Chatbots:

    Contrary to the Retrieval Based bots, Generative bots use, as it's name states, a generative model.
 It means they responseses are... generated.
 This bots don't have predefined responses, they are trained with previous conversations on which the responses are... surprise... generated.
 A handicap when creating a Generative Chatbot is the ginormous amout of data we have to train.
 Other issues when using it are: responses might seem arbritary and not make sense; and its proneness to incorrect grammar and syntax.

+CHATBOTS PERSONALITY

+A chatbost personality Is a key difference compared to any other type of software, i all you could do if type indturctions you would have c ommand line not a chatbot